-- Criminal defense counsel may require that every element of the case be established. - Although defense counsel may resist the wishes of the judge on some matters and may appear unyielding and uncooperative at times, - Defense counsel's zealous advocacy is an indispensable part of the adversary system.
+- Although defense counsel may resist the wishes of the judge on some matters and may appear unyielding and uncooperative at times, - Oefense counsel's zealous advocacy is an indispensable part of the adversary system.

 Criminal defense counsel may attempt to impeach or discredit a truthful witness.